 Toyota Tacoma car insurance rates for different trims

-For instance, higher-end trims like the Tacoma Limited, which include advanced technology and luxury features, may have higher insurance premiums than the base model due to the increased replacement and repair costs.
+For instance, higher-end trims, such as the Tacoma Limited, equipped with advanced technologies, usually have higher insurance rates due to increased repair and replacement costs.

-Below is a comparison of average annual insurance costs for different trims of the Toyota Tacoma.
+The table below shows the average annual insurance premiums for various trims of the Toyota Tacoma.

 Vehicle trimAnnual ratesSix-month ratesMonthly rates